*KNOCK KNOCK KNOCKITY KNOCK*

 “Hun, it’s the missionaries—take cover!”

-If you’ve ever reacted that way to Mormon missionaries knocking at your door, no worries.
+If you’ve ever reacted that way to LDS missionaries knocking at your door, no worries.
 It’s OK.
 It can be intimidating (or inconvenient) to spontaneously let two strangers into your home to talk to your family about God, especially in the digital age we live in.

 Never fear.
 What you’re about to read is what the missionaries would most likely teach you if you did let them into your home.